CyberFlaw/quik-auth/README.md

 ![image info](https://img.shields.io/github/stars/CyberFlaw/json-auth)
 ![image info](https://img.shields.io/github/license/CyberFlaw/json-auth)

-<h4>A small package which makes authentification using express-mongodb and jwt much simpler.
+<h4>A small package that makes authentification using express-mongodb and jwt much simpler.
 The only effort is to build your own mongoose.Schema and set values for a few functions.
 More features will be added soon...

 <br/>
 <br/>